 Dried beans will always give you the best flavor.

 So, what exactly is falafel?

-Ilili’s Executive Chef & Owner Philippe Massoud tells us, “It is rumored that falafel originated in Egypt.
+ilili’s Executive Chef and Owner Philippe Massoud tells us, “It is rumored that falafel originated in Egypt.
 However, in my humble opinion, the sandwich was perfected in Lebanon.
 The addition of pickled turnips, fresh mint, and tomato created an amazing balance in the sandwich, brought freshness to every bite and created a lot of hardcore followers and mini addicts.
 It quickly became, and remains, a staple in the Lebanese street food category.”

 There are even gluten-free versions of falafel available today, like the recipe served at Shoo Shoo, which uses oats in addition to ground chickpeas.

 “We believe that the quality of all the ingredients—freshly grated spices; high quality chickpeas, not from the can, of course; and fresh olive oil—add to the taste and texture of the falafel,” says Shimon Maman, Chef and Co-Owner of Shoo Shoo.
 “We pass our falafel mixture through the food processor twice, then add the sesame and soda water, mix to combine, form balls, and fry them,” he says.